In Part 1 I shared with you the popular definition of “sexual harassment.”

 They’ll notice how distracting their attention is.

-What the article shows is your alleged “sexual harassers” aren’t harassing you at all actually.
+What the article shows is your alleged “sexual harassers” aren’t harassing you actually at all.
 They are not being “aggressive” or “intimidating.”
-Instead they actually HAVE NO CLUE.
+Instead they actually have NO CLUE you’re not interested.

 Because you don’t give them that.